sidharrth2002/LaBo/report/main.typ

 == Experimental Infrastructure

 All experiments were run on a single NVIDIA L40S GPU in the Department of Computer Science's GPU server, while Weights and Biases is used for experimental tracking #cite(<wandb>).
-We trained all few-shot models for a maximum of 5000 epochs and run tests based on the best validation performance #footnote[tuned to prevent overfitting where the training accuracy can quickly hit 100% due to under-parametrisation].
+We trained all few-shot models for a maximum of 5000 epochs, and run tests based on the best validation performance.
 To tackle the cold start issue for noisy gate parameters under few-shot scenarios, a 500 epoch warm start is allowed, where the only trainable parameters are the gate.
+We reuse the submodular optimisation hyperparameters $alpha$ and $beta$ from the original paper across the few-shot runs.

 = Results